lsolbach/overarch-models/README.md

 # Overarch Models
-This repository contains models for  [Overarch](https://github.com/soulspace-org/overarch) that capture ideas for software development.
-Ideas may include concepts, patterns, architecture blueprints.
+This repository contains models for  [Overarch](https://github.com/soulspace-org/overarch) that capture ideas for software development and related topics.
+This includes concepts, patterns, architecture blueprints, etc.

 Currently it contains models about
 * Software Architecture